gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 now that it is not restricted to sampled ones, and (ii)  because of the larger spatial extent allowed by SDM predictions.
-As mentioned earlier, LCBD scores are normally used on relatively few sites on regional scales (although some studies did apply it on near continental ones (Poisot et al., 2017; Taranu et al., 2020), the total number of sites was relatively low).
+As mentioned earlier, LCBD scores are normally used on relatively few sites on regional scales (although some studies did apply it on near continental ones [@Poisot2017HosPar; @Taranu2020LarMul], the total number of sites was relatively low).
 Having a lot of sites as well as a large extent opens up the possibility of capturing a lot of variability of habitats­ and community composition, but also a great number of very similar ones, which could possibly change the way that exceptional sites contribute to the overall variance in the large-scale community.

 Measuring ecological uniqueness from LCBD indices on extended continuous scales also raises the question of which sites will be identified as exceptional, and